Judith Barrett: Career

-At sixteen, Barrett got on a train to Hollywood.
+At 16, Barrett got on a train to Hollywood.
 Her first big chance came when she started in a lavish commercial film in 1928, The Sock Exchange opposite Bobby Vernon.
 In 1929, Barrett starred in five films, and made a successful transition to "talking films".
-From 1928 to 1933 she was billed as "Nancy Dover", and from 1930 to 1933 she appeared in nine films, all credited.
+From 1928 to 1933, she was billed as "Nancy Dover", and from 1930 to 1933, she appeared in nine films, all credited.

 In 1933, Barrett appeared in only one film, Marriage Humor opposite Harry Langdon and Vernon Dent, while doing stage work.
-She would not have another role until 1936, when she starred in the crime drama Yellowstone opposite Henry Hunter, and alongside Ralph Morgan and Alan Hale.
-It was the first film that she was billed as "Judith Barrett".
+She did not have another role until 1936, when she starred in the crime drama Yellowstone opposite Henry Hunter and alongside Ralph Morgan and Alan Hale.
+It was the first film in which she was billed as "Judith Barrett".
 She appeared in two films that year, and five in 1937, one of which was her first uncredited role.

-From 1938 to 1940, Barrett appeared in ten films, all credited, including Road to Singapore, the first "road" picture by the team of Bing Crosby and Bob Hope.
+From 1938 to 1940, Barrett appeared in 10 films, all credited, including Road to Singapore, the first "road" picture by the team of Bing Crosby and Bob Hope.
 Barrett retired from film acting following her appearance in the 1940 comedy Those Were the Days!, starring William Holden and Bonita Granville.

 Telegenic

 Noted for her beauty, the October 16, 1939, edition of the Baltimore Sun said of her: "Judith Barrett, pretty and blonde actress, is the first Telegenic Girl to go on record.
 In other words, she is the perfect type of beauty for television. ...
 She is slated for the first television motion picture."
-The Salt Lake Tribune noted that Barrett was "selected after months of exhaustive tests by television experts, sound engineers, photographers and make-up specialists."
+The Salt Lake Tribune noted that Barrett was "selected after months of exhaustive tests by television experts, sound engineers, photographers, and make-up specialists."
 Paramount Pictures followed up on the selection by featuring her in its film, Television Spy (1939).